On the Road Again: Anette Travels to Namibia, Africa in March 2019

 Namibia is the hidden jewel of Africa.
 That is why I visit often, and I also lead photo adventure tours here as well.
 It is still pristine territory – an experience that no one will ever forget!” – Anette

 A female lion locks eyes with my camera, as she stalks me in Etosha National Park.
+My images are for sale as an image licenses and photo prints on different high-quality print materials.

 Have you heard of Namibia?